Is Spinach a Good Source of Iron? Cooked Better Than Raw?

 Cooking Spinach Helps Reduce Inhibitor Oxalate Content

-Spinach contains an inhibitor called oxalic acid or oxalate.
-Oxalate naturally binds with minerals like calcium and iron, making them harder for the body to absorb.
+Spinach contains an inhibitor3 called oxalic acid or oxalate4.
+Oxalate naturally binds with minerals like calcium and iron, making them harder for the body to absorb5.
 As oxalate is water-soluble, cooking spinach helps reduce the amount of oxalate, and can help unlock these iron absorption inhibitors and hence increase iron bioavailability.
 In other words, cooking spinach helps make iron more available to your body.

 Remember, men need 8 mg of iron per day, while pre-menopausal women need 18 mg (pregnant women need 27 mg).
 So, cooked spinach does provide a significant source of iron!